 - Be passionate and energetic about the work you’re doing.
 Your client will be able to tell if you are fully present and engaged or if you are only in it for personal gains.

 - Provide the best insights, advice, and recommendations you can without making commitments you can’t or have no intention of keeping.
 Making unrealistic commitments will make your client doubt your word, reputation, and your company.

 - If you do happen to make a commitment you cannot keep, let your client know as soon as possible so you can mitigate.
 Do not wait until the due date to inform them or renegotiate the terms, it will only infuriate them and destroy your credibility further.

 - Find creative ways to thank your client and show them that you appreciate their business.

 In summary, integrity is key to establishing and maintaining loyalty and trust.
-By choosing to invest in integrity, you will be guaranteed a substantial return on investment (ROI).
+By choosing to invest in business integrity, you will be guaranteed a substantial return on investment (ROI).
 When a client trusts you, that trust will enable you maintain their loyalty which will result in the acquisition of long-lasting and repeat business opportunities, improved efficiency, and fostered innovation.

-What are your thoughts on integrity?
+What are your thoughts on business integrity?
 I would love to hear your feedback and learn how integrity built loyalty and trust for your business.